skr31/SONiC/doc/Persistent_MLOOP.md

 ## Manual Tests
 Will conduct the following manual tests:
-- Configure one port to MLOOP, check if it stays after restart.
+- Configuring one port to MLOOP.
-- Configure a few ports to MLOOP, check if it stays after restart.
+- Configuring a few ports to MLOOP.
-- Configure back to normal, check that it's normal after restart.
+- Configuring a range.
--
+- Configuring with bad args - invalid port, invalid port range,...

 # Documentation
 A confluence page will be added.